goulash1971/mongoose-dbref/README.md

 - `resolveDBRefs` : used to create getter/setter methods that resolve DBRefs
 - `dbrefHooks` : adds hooks to schema and model for DBRefs

-The extsion includes the following monkey-patches:
+The extension includes the following monkey-patches:

 - `dbref.fetch` : used to resolve the dbref against a supplied connection